The Future of Fuel Cells

 Fig 9 Heat engines are theoretically at a disadvantage compared to fuel cells

-The virtual photons that are transferred during the chemical reactions in a fuel cell have a very high temperament somewhere between 3,500° and 20,000° Kelvin.
-It is this extremely high temperament that allows the fuel cell to be theoretically so efficient.
+The virtual photons that are transferred during the chemical reactions in a fuel cell have a very high chemical temperature somewhere between 3,500° and 20,000° Kelvin.
+It is this extremely high chemical temperature that allows the fuel cell to be theoretically so efficient.
 Generally textbooks relate Carnot's Law only to the amount of external energy that can be extracted from thermal energy systems.
-The same law however does apply to all internal energy systems whether nuclear, chemical or thermal etc. The amount of external energy that can be extracted from all types of internal energy is called the carnot ratio.
+The same law however does apply to all internal energy systems whether nuclear, chemical, or thermal etc. The amount of external energy that can be extracted from all types of internal energy is called the carnot ratio.
 The carnot ratio for virtual photons of 3,500°K is however about 92% under normal conditions.
-This is much higher than for real photons in a gas turbine with a mean temperament of 1000°K and a carnot ratio of 72%.
+This is much higher than for real photons in a gas turbine with a mean temperature of 1000°K and a carnot ratio of 72%.
 The carnot ratio is based on a particular ambient temperature of the surroundings.
 The carnot ratio only relates to the absolute temperature scale where 0°C=273.15°K degrees.

 18. SECOND LAW ANALYSIS OF FUEL CELLS

-Fig 10 Exergic energy loss diagram for proposed 30 kw AC powerplants operating on hydrocarbon fuel
+Fig 10 Clausius energy loss diagram for proposed 30 kw AC powerplants operating on hydrocarbon fuel

 | 0.
 Hydrocarbon fuel | - | - | 100.0 | - | - | 100.0 | - | - | 100.0